 … because of the grace … in performing the priestly service of the Gospel of God ….

-There are disagreements among Christians about Christians serving others as priests.
+As an example, there are disagreements among Christians about Christians serving within the Church as priests.
 A priest, of course, is a mediator: in more common parlance, a “middle man”.
 He stands between God and another human person in order to serve that person: in order to bridge the gap between God and the other.
 Is there such a thing as an authentic Christian priesthood?
-If so, what form or forms does it take?
+Many Christians insist that the answer is “No”, and that any pretense of mere human beings acting as priests is an offense against God.

-Saint Paul in today’s First Reading shows us that the answer to the first of these questions is “Yes”.
-Speaking to the Romans about himself, St. Paul speaks of his “priestly service of the Gospel… so that the offering up of the Gentiles may be acceptable”.
+However, in today’s First Reading, speaking to the Romans about himself, St. Paul the Apostle speaks of his “priestly service of the Gospel… so that the offering up of the Gentiles may be acceptable”.

 Among Christians who speak regularly against Catholic teaching and practice about the priesthood, you will often hear that there is only one mediator, Jesus Christ.
-Therefore, there ought to be no human mediators between “me and Jesus”, as they might put it.
+Therefore, there ought to be no human mediators between “me and Jesus”.
 But St. Paul’s words today—inspired as they are by the Holy Spirit—clearly show such an idea to be contrary to the mind of God.
-This is only the first principle by which to understand Christian priesthood, but it’s good for us to reflect on it today.
+This is only the first point by which to understand God’s gift of Christian priesthood, but it’s good for us to reflect on it when we re-read today’s First Reading.

 + + +